squidgy617/BrawlInstallerPlugins/README.md

 If the user has QuickLava's Kirby Hat manager installed, the plugin will remove any existing entry from EX_KirbyHats.txt and then run the hat manager.

 If the user has QuickLava's Code Menu fork installed, the plugin will remove any existing entry from EX_Characters.txt and then run the code menu .exe.

+This plugin will also modify the same codes that the "Install Character" plugin does as needed to remove entries added.

 After the fighter is successfully uninstalled, the user will receive a message indicating such, and then they may use their updated build as they please.